Segretto/object-tracking/README.md

 The materials must cost the least convenient amount, that is, among all the viable systems, the one which costs less with the minimum required performance.

 ### 3.3 Performance
-The computer vision code must run without dependencies on external computing resources relative to the beaglebone; the camera must be capable of tracking the object without losing it, considering a moderate velocity (if the ball doesn't get further than half the FoV of the camera in one frame).
+The computer vision code must run without dependencies on external computing resources relative to the beaglebone.
+The camera must be capable of tracking the object without losing it, considering a moderate velocity (if the ball doesn't get further than half of the FoV of the camera in one frame).

 ### 3.4 Real time
-The program must send commands to the motor in fixed time intervals that are close or smaller than the camera's FPS, considering the speed of the image processing methods being used.
+The program must send the updated positions to the motor in fixed time intervals that are close or smaller than the camera's FPS, considering the speed of the image processing methods being used.
+It also must communicate with the android device and change the PID parameters during duty.

 ---
 ## 4. Interfaces